TCBA Today Constitution and Rulebook

 422. Any transaction resulting in a team acquiring the rights to more than 35 total players must include the names of those players cut to return the gaining team to the 35-man maximum roster.
 Such cuts will take effect on the date the transaction takes effect, and are not revocable.

-423. No trade may take effect until both parties have notified the player control agent of all players, cash, and/or draft choices involved in the transaction.
+423. No trade may take effect until both parties have notified the player control agent and President of all players, cash, and/or draft choices involved in the transaction.

 424. No manager may offer the same player in trade to more than one team at a time, unless the offer indicates that it is only tentative, using words to that effect.